etoews/etoews.github.io/_posts/2020-01-28-help-others-help-you.md

 Let others know what you've tried already.
 That gives them more information and can stop them from chasing a red herring.

 If you can reproduce the problem reliably and provide the steps to do so, you're already most of the way to solving it.
 Those steps will help others get up to speed quickly and get you the help you need.
+It's best if you can provide code or commands that can be executed to reproduce it.

 Even isolating the problem at a coarse level can be beneficial.
 Providing information about whether it's the database, network, API, or some other layer or component can save time.